 For example, for our cruise on Celebrity Cruises, the following guidelines were put in place as part of its “Healthy at Sea” program:

 - All passengers age 12+ must show proof of full vaccination (all crew members are fully vaccinated as well)

-- Proof of negative PCR test must be shown by all guests prior to boarding
+- Proof of negative test result must be shown by all guests prior to boarding

 - HVAC system producing 100% fresh, filtered air on board at all times

 - Mask and hand sanitizer provided for every passenger in each stateroom (masks are not required while on board, however, must be worn in the cruise terminal and are strongly recommended while ashore, per Alaska health guidelines).

 - Hand sanitizing stations all over the ship

 - Reduced touch points and contact (i.e. you are not allowed to serve yourself at the buffet)